zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Nancy continues, “As a new resident in a small town , you should know that everyone will want to meet you.”
 A “resident” is a person who lives in a particular area.
 I’m a resident of California.
 When I lived in  Minnesota, I was a resident of Minnesota.
 Nancy is saying that because Eric is new  to the area, other people will want to meet him.
 She says, “You’ll be inundat ed with invitations.”
 “To be inundated” (inundated) means to be flooded by, or t o have a lot of, something – too much of something.

 “I am inundated with emails every morning.”
-That me ans lots of people email me, too many people – I can’t possibly respond to all o f them.
+That me ans lots of people email me, too many people – I can’t possibly respond to all of them.
 That’s “to be inundated.”
 Nancy is saying Eric will be inundated with invitations from other people in this small town where he has moved to.
 Sh e says, “I can help you sort them out.”
 “To sort something out” is a phrasal ver b meaning to look at a large amount of something – a large amount of information , for example – and decide how to categorize it, how to organize it.
 That’s wh at Nancy is suggesting she do for Eric.

 Eric says, “I appreciate your offer, but if I have to fend off neighbors, I’ll do it myself.”
 “To fend (fend) off” is a phrasal verb mea ning to protect or defend yourself against someone or something, especially i f someone is attacking you.
 Eric, of course, doesn’t think his neighbors are go ing to attack him.
 He’s sort of making a joke, saying if he gets a lot of people wh o want to contact him, he’ll be able to take care of it himself.
 He will be able “t o fend off neighbors” by himself.